-The amount of our wider public benefit means-tested/choral foundation bursaries during 2018/2019 exceeded our total investment income that was, as stated in the statement of financial activities, £110,793 (2018 - £109,390).
+The amount of our wider public benefit means-tested/choral foundation bursaries during 2019/2020 exceeded our total investment income that was, as stated in the statement of financial activities, £93,723 (2019 - £110,793).
 The policy of the School has been to generate more funds for means-tested bursaries in order to relieve financial hardship for families where the pupil's education and future prospects would otherwise be at risk.

-Other charitable public benefit activity consistent with the School's aims and ethos this year has included offering use of the School's facilities/assets as follows:
+Other charitable public benefit activity consistent with the School's aims and ethos this year has included offering use of the School's facilities/assets as follows during periods whereby the Country was not in lockdown due to the COVID-19 pandemic:

-- Use of facilities by Table Tennis Wales; - Use of facilities to host East Glamorgan Chess League games every week during term time and to host Welsh Chess Union weekend tournaments. - Use of facilities to host the Community council village fete. - Use of facilities to host multisport tournament for local primary schools. - Use of facilities to host the ESU Churchill regional public speaking competition.
+- Use of facilities by Table Tennis Wales; - Use of facilities to host East Glamorgan Chess League games every week during term time and to host Welsh Chess Union weekend tournaments. - Use of facilities to host multisport tournament for local primary schools.
+(Postponed due to lockdown) - Use of facilities to host the ESU Churchill regional public speaking competition.
+(Postponed due to lockdown)